-The winner of the 2018 People's Choice Award will be announced during the SP Challenge Finale and Awards Celebration, along with Top-Scorers, Top-Reducers, and overall outcomes of the Challenge.
+The winner of the 2018 People's Choice Award was announced during the SP Challenge Finale and Awards Celebration, along with Top-Scorers, Top-Reducers, and overall outcomes of the Challenge.

-Check out the finalists for the 2018 People's Choice Award below!
+You can see the other nominees for the 2018 People's Choice Award below.

 Click on the tabs below to see a brief description for each nomination.